Over the last few decades, the world has changed almost unrecognisably, and this has had a big impact on people’s careers.

 Luckily, technology is also a friend of lifelong learning.
 A few decades ago, learning meant taking an evening class, or giving up your day job to attend a traditional bricks-and-mortar institution.
 These days, however, acquiring new knowledge is easier than it has ever been.

-There are so many options to learn – attending lectures, taking online courses, watching TED talks, reading books or finding a mentor.
+There are so many options to learn – attending lectures, taking online courses such as the information and knowledge management MBA, watching TED talks, reading books or finding a mentor.
 The quest for learning will help keep your brain sharp, improve your mental wellbeing, make you more productive and keep your skills current to help your career thrive.